Bushfire emergency response for wildlife

 Koala rescue Phascolarctos cinereus by NPWS staff after wildfires in the Warrumbungle National ParkFollowing the devastating 2019–20 bushfire season, the NSW Bushfire Inquiry acknowledged the need for an increased focus on wildlife response in bushfires and other natural disasters.

-Recommendation 53 of the NSW Bushfire Inquiry proposes that the government develop and implement a policy for injured wildlife response, rescue and rehabilitation in bushfires, including developing a framework for interaction with emergency operations and consideration of wildlife response in operational plans.
+Recommendation 53 of the NSW Bushfire Inquiry 2020 proposed that the NSW Government develop and implement a policy for injured wildlife response, rescue and rehabilitation in bushfires, including developing a framework for interaction with emergency operations and consideration of wildlife response in operational plans.

-The NSW Government, through the Environmental Trust (2019–22) and NSW Koala Strategy (2022–24), is funding a Bushfire Emergency Response for Wildlife Program.
-The NSW National Parks and Wildlife Service manages the program, supporting wildlife rehabilitators and the veterinary sector to recover from the 2019–20 bushfire season and prepare for future extreme events.
+The NSW Government, through the Environmental Trust (2019–21), the Bushfire Inquiry (2022–24) and the NSW Koala Strategy (2022–24), funded a Bushfire Emergency Response for Wildlife program.
+The NSW National Parks and Wildlife Service has managed the program, supporting wildlife rehabilitators and the veterinary sector to recover from the 2019–20 bushfire season and prepare for future extreme events.

 These projects continue to be delivered in collaboration with the wildlife rehabilitation, veterinary, firefighting and emergency management sectors.